robotology/assistive-rehab/doc/mkdocs/data/virtual_demo.md

 !!! note
     The shown interaction is just an example and the number of repetitions of the exercise is higher by default.

-Parameters that control the repetitions of the arm movements are defined in the  `interactionManager` [config file](https://github.com/robotology/assistive-rehab/tree/feat/virtual-robot/modules/interactionManager/app/conf) as `nrep-show` and `nrep-perform`, respectively for the observation phase (set to `12` by default) and the imitation phase, both direct and occluded (set to `24` by default).
-The command `start_occlusion` can be sent after the twelfth repetition of the movement within the direct phase, to have `12` repetitions for each phase.
+The parameters used for this application can be found in the context [`train-with-me`](https://github.com/robotology/assistive-rehab/tree/master/app/conf/train-with-me).
+Specifically, parameters that control the repetitions of the arm movements are defined in the  `interactionManager.ini` as `nrep-show` and `nrep-perform`, respectively for the observation phase (set to `8` by default) and the imitation phase, both direct and occluded (set to `16` by default).
+The command `start_occlusion` can be sent after the eighth  repetition of the movement within the direct phase, to have `8` repetitions for each phase.